qpakzk/os-playground/pintos-with-qemu.md

 make check
 ```

-_Note that some of the tests, especially the MLFQS ones, take long to run, since they need to timeout.
-Some of the tests pass right off the back, you might break them as you start work._
+_Note that some of the tests, especially the MLFQS ones, take long to run, since they need to timeout when the functionality they test is not implemented.
+Some of the tests pass right off the bat, but you might break them when you start work._